mquartin/healpix-boost/README.md

 ****************************************************************

-Any publications making use of HEALPix-Boost should cite these papers on which the code was originally tested:
+Any publications making use of HEALPix-Boost should cite this paper on which the code was originally tested:

-R. Catena and A. Notari, "Cosmological parameter estimation: impact of CMB aberration," JCAP 1304 (2013) 028 [arXiv:1210.2731 [astro-ph.CO]].

 A. Notari, M. Quartin and R. Catena, "CMB Aberration and Doppler Effects as a Source of Hemispherical Asymmetries", JCAP 1403(2013) 019 [arXiv:1304.3506 [astro-ph.CO]].